ASD Tre Pini Matese

-A.S.D.
-Tre Pini Matese was an Italian association football club based in Sepicciano, Piedimonte Matese, Caserta, Campania.
-Although based in Campania, the club were members of Promozione (Molise) and Eccellenza (Molise).
+Associazione Sportiva Dilettantistica Tre Pini Matese (/it/) was an Italian association football club based in Sepicciano, Piedimonte Matese, Caserta, Campania.
+Although based in Campania, the club were members of Promozione Molise and Eccellenza Molise.

 History

 The club was founded in 2012 as A.S.D.
-Tre Pini Sporting Matese.
+Tre Pini Sporting Matese, but would later drop the word "Sporting" from its name and become known as A.S.D.
+Tre Pini Matese.
+Tre Pini Matese played home fixtures at the Stadio Pasqualino Ferrante, a ground shared with neighbours F.W.P.
+Matese.
 Tre Pini Sporting Matese was admitted to Prima Categoria for the 2012–13 season, winning promotion to Promozione Molise after finishing as champions and recording a total of 76 points from 30 games.
 During the 2015–16 season, Tre Pini finished as runners-up to Polisportiva Gioventù Calcio Dauna in Eccellenza Molise.
 There was some controversy over Dauna and U.S. Venafro's involvement in a corruption scandal.
 As a result of this, several representatives of Gioventù Dauna received fines ranging from €5,000 to €10,000, while the other accused club, Venafro, was fined a sum of €4,000.
 Dauna's first-place finish was awarded, to second-placed Tre Pini, with the accused club; set to remain in Eccellenza for the subsequent campaign.
 Consequently, Tre Pini; was temporarily admitted to Serie D for the 2016–17 season.
 However, following this decision, a federal tribunal found Dauna innocent of any wrongdoing and its title and subsequent promotion; was restored, placing Tre Pini Matese back in Eccellenza.